The Principles & Practice of Social Media Marketing

 - Answering those questions that (if you’re not prepared) could kill your career

 - How to watch for, and adapt to, the Next Big Thing in Social Media (whatever that is)

 WHY SOCIAL MEDIA SILENCE IS DEADLY

 In which we put Social Media in context in the modern world; discuss the reality that the medium is a runaway success (regardless of whether marketers choose to participate or not); deal with marketers’ biggest fears about the medium; and discuss the key principles of effective marketing in social media.

 I’VE JUST ARRIVED FROM OUTER SPACE.
 TELL ME ABOUT THESE “SOCIAL NETWORKS”.

-For those a little fuzzy on the basics: we introduce the concept of social networks; talk about the main players; give special recognition to Facebook and review its New Zealand numbers and offerings; look at what else is out there (including the newest, Google+); show you how to check out and claim your digital identity at key online sites and services; and (if you’re not already there) invite you to sign yourself up to the primary social sites.
+For those a little fuzzy on the basics: we introduce the concept of social networks; talk about the main players; give special recognition to Facebook and review its New Zealand numbers and offerings; look at what else is out there; show you how to check out and claim your digital identity at key online sites and services; and (if you’re not already there) invite you to sign yourself up to the primary social sites.

 LESSON TWO: SOCIAL MEDIA AND YOU

 I’M AFRAID OF INTRUDING IN SOCIAL MEDIA –ALL THOSE CONSUMERS WILL TRASH MY BRAND